 Phenobarbital Overdose

 Phenobarbital is a type of sedative that is not commonly used except for seizure disorders.
 It has a higher potential for abuse than many other sedatives and can cause dangerous and even fatal overdoses.
-Any misuse of phenobarbital can lead to an overdose, but the biggest risk comes from combining it with other sedatives like opioids and alcohol.
-A phenobarbital overdose is an emergency that can cause difficulty breathing and heart problems.
-It should be treated immediately.
+Any misuse of phenobarbital can lead to a phenobarbital overdose, and understanding phenobarbital overdose symptoms and risks such as the phenobarbital lethal dose is critical for safety.
+In addition to overdose, phenobarbital side effects and the risk of phenobarbital addiction make this medication particularly dangerous when misused.
+The biggest risk comes from combining it with other sedatives like opioids and alcohol.
+A phenobarbital overdose is a medical emergency that can cause difficulty breathing, respiratory distress, and heart problems, and should be treated immediately.

 Phenobarbital is a prescription drug sold under the brand name Luminal.
 It belongs to a class of drugs called barbiturates.
 It is approved to treat seizure disorders and works by slowing down activity in the brain.
 The Drug Enforcement Administration lists phenobarbital as a schedule IV controlled substance because of the potential for misuse and resulting dependence.